banjocat/honey-walter/README.md

     * cd
     * ls (better version than above)
 * ~~Configuration file to vary honey pot~~

-## Puppet
-I used masterless puppet to deploy.
-Just because a current client uses puppet and needed to learn more about it.

 ## Thanks
 Thank you for tutorial on twisted SSH at http://as.ynchrono.us/2011/03/twisted-conch-in-60-seconds.html